 The Emirates Institution for Advanced Science and Technology (EIAST) highlighted its contributions to space technology and the regional and global applications of its services at the Global Space & Satellite Forum (GSSF) held from May 9 to 11 at Abu Dhabi National Exhibition Centre (ADNEC).

 The Emirates Institution for Advanced Science & Technology (EIAST), the UAE’s premier scientific and technology organisation, has provided recent images of Japan from its UAE-owned and operated DubaiSat-1 satellite.
-The images of the tsunami and earthquake struck cities were provided to the United Nations Platform for
+The images of the tsunami and earthquake struck cities were provided to the United Nations Platform for for Disaster Management and

 Engineers were celebrating the successful launch of the UAE's first government satellite last night.
 DubaiSat-1 took off on a Dnepr rocket from the Baikonur Cosmodrome in Kazakhstan last night on schedule at 10.46 UAE time.